The Urgent Harvest

 by Lois Tverberg

 Cursed (Arur) is the man who trusts in mankind and makes flesh his strength, whose heart turns away from the Lord.
 He will be like a bush (arar) in the desert, and will not see when prosperity comes, but will live in stony wastes in the wilderness, a land of salt without inhabitant.
-(Jer.
-17:5)
+(Jeremiah 17:5)

 But blessed is the man who trusts in the Lord, whose confidence is in Him.
 For he will be like a tree planted by the water, that extends its roots by a stream.
 It will not fear when the heat comes, but its leaves will be green, and it will not be anxious in a year of drought, nor cease to yield fruit.
-(Jer 17:7)
+(Jeremiah 17:7)

 After reading this proverb about the cursed tree and the blessed tree, it is easy to imagine what the blessed tree must look like — thick green leaves; branches covered in large, luscious fruit; abundant growth even when everything is dry all around.

 We came to a tree that fit that image perfectly while nearing the end of a trip to Israel a few years back.
-The tree I’m referring to is in the picture to the left.
+The tree I’m referring to is in the picture to the right.
 It was just outside the nature preserve of the En-Gedi springs, a beautiful oasis in the middle of the Judean wilderness, near the barren salt flats that surround the Dead Sea.

 The remarkable thing about this beautiful tree is that it is actually the cursed tree that Jeremiah spoke about in this proverb.
 According to Nogah Hareuveni, an expert on plants of the Bible, in Hebrew the name of this tree is called the Arar, which sounds similar to the word for cursed, arur, and is part of a wordplay which is central to this poem.